outdreamer/solver/docs/specific_problem_analysis/ml/queries_to_solve_reality.md

 		- what are the ways to use math functions like 'fourier transforms' on neural networks, like how a neural network 'adds component variables of a polynomial' and a fourier transform 'splits a polynomial into component functions', which could be used to 'find functions with common component functions to score similarity of functions and therefore identify a function of each similarity group to test for relevance'

-		- what are all the intents related to a concept, like how 'randomize' or 'connect random variables' are related to 'creativity' bc the definition network of 'creativity' includes 'connecting seemingly random/independent variables in a new trivial way', and what are the math functions (like a 'randomness-generating function') that can fulfill those intents, and create a neural network to generate structures implementing each concept using these math functions for those intents
+		- what are all the intents related to a concept, like how 'randomize' or 'connect random variables' or 'connect independent variables' are related to 'creativity' bc the definition network of 'creativity' includes 'connecting seemingly random/independent/distant variables in a new trivial way', and what are the math structures (like a 'randomness-generating function' and a 'graph connecting random/independent/distant variables with trivial connections') that can fulfill those intents, and create a neural network to generate structures implementing each concept using these math functions for those intents

 II.
 Queries and Results